JacobFischer/ts-typed-events/README.md

 ### Public Events

-In the above examples, the `event` and `emit` are two seperate constructs.
+In the above examples, the `event` and `emit` are two separate constructs.
-This is to seperate the callback and invokation logic.
+This is to separate the callback and invocation logic.
 However there are some times when you could want an event to be able to be triggered by anything with access to it.